-Fig. 2: Representation of the two main coordinate systems to work with k-space measurements.
-The real/i-maginary form $(k_R, k_I)$ lies in a Cartesian space, while the magnitude/phase form $(r, \phi)$ lies in radial space.
+Figure 2: Representation of the two main coordinate systems to work with k-space measurements.
+The real/imaginary form (k_R, k_I) lies in a Cartesian space, while the magnitude/phase form (r, φ) lies in radial space.

 It is well known in fMRI studies that the first three or so images in a time series have much higher signal than the remainder of the time series.
-Assuming the experiment starts in thermal equilibrium, the net magnetization is entirely in the longitudinal direction, so $M_Z(0) = M_0$ and $M{XY}(0) = 0$ .
-After the first pulse $RF_1$ at some flip angle $\alpha$ , the longitudinal and transverse magnetization will become $M_Z(RF_1) = M_0 \cos(\alpha)$ and $M{XY}(RF_1) = M_0 \sin(\alpha)$ .
-Due to the fact that $TR \approx T_1$ for fMRI experiments, the longitudinal component of the magnetization, $M_Z$ , will not yet be fully recovered by the time of the second pulse $RF_2$ .
-After a sufficient number of RF pulses (generally two or three), the system will reach a steady state where each RF pulse beyond this point results in the same magnetization value for the longitudinal direction, called $M{SS}$ .
-An illustration of longitudinal magnetization after the first few RF pulses is shown in Figure 3.
-Since the first three reconstructed images do not match the observed signal from the remainder of the time series, they are often discarded, and only the steady-state images are analyzed.
+Assuming the experiment starts in thermal equilibrium, the net magnetization is entirely in the longitudinal direction, so $M_Z(0) = M_0$ and $M{XY}(0) = 0$.
+After the first pulse RF_1 at some flip angle α , the longitudinal and transverse magnetization will become $M_Z(RF_1) = M_0 \cos(\alpha)$ and $M{XY}(RF_1) = M_0 \sin(\alpha)$.
+Due to the fact that $TR \approx T_1$ for fMRI experiments, the longitudinal component of the magnetization, M_Z , will not yet be fully recovered by the time of the second pulse RF_2 .
+After a sufficient number of RF pulses (generally two or three), the system will reach a steady state where each RF pulse beyond this point results in the same magnetization value for the longitudinal direction, called M{SS} .
+An example of longitudinal magnetization after the first few RF pulses is shown graphically in Figure 3.
+Since these first three reconstructed images do not match the observed signal from the remainder of the time series, they are often discarded, and only the steady-state images are analyzed.

-Fig. 3: Magnetic saturation through the first few images of an fMRI time series.
-The intensity of $M_z$ directly correlates to image signal contrast.
-The steady state $M{SS}$ is usually achieved after three images.
+Figure 3: Magnetic saturation through the first few images of an fMRI time series.
+The intensity of M_z directly correlates to image signal contrast.
+The steady state M{SS} is usually achieved after three images.

 When Bayesian analysis of fMRI data is done on image-space data, voxels may be spatially correlated, demanding the use of a spatial model (Penny et al., 2005; Wang et al., 2024; Yu et al., 2023).
 It is well understood, however, that the Fourier transform of correlated voxels results in uncorrelated spatial frequency coefficients (Kornak et al., 2024).
-Thus, we chose to employ our Bayesian method on the uncorrelated k-space data prior to IFT since the spatial frequency coefficients can be treated independently of each other.
-Since the analog-to-digital converters (ADCs) collect k-space measurements independently, it is understood that the real and imaginary parts of a given k-space measurement ( $k_R, k_I$ ) are independent and identically distributed (iid) normally for each spatial frequency location.
+Thus, we chose to employ our Bayesian method on the uncorrelated k-space data since the spatial frequency coefficients can be treated independently of each other.
+Since the analog-to-digital converters (ADCs) collect k-space measurements independently, it is understood that the real and imaginary parts of a given k-space measurement (k_R , k_I) are independent and identically distributed (iid) normally for each spatial frequency location.
 The transformation $k_R = r_k \cos(\phi_k)$ and $k_I = r_k \sin(\phi_k)$ allows us to work with the k-space measurements in polar space, as visualized in Figure 2.
 This experimental setup precisely matches the theory established in Section 2.

-Previous work on Bayesian image analysis in Fourier space (BIFS) has been done on polar coordinates (Kornak et al., 2024; Bakas et al., 2025).
-The BIFS method operates in a Fourier space that is constructed from the Fourier transform of a noisy real-valued image, resulting in a Hermitian symmetric Fourier space.
-An MCMC Bayesian method to enhance the complex-valued spatial frequency coefficients is conducted.
-The result is then inverse Fourier transformed back into some de-noised image.
+Previous work on this Bayesian image analysis in Fourier space (BIFS) has been done on polar coordinates (Kornak et al., 2024).
+The BIFS method operates in a Fourier space that is constructed from the Fourier transform of some noisy real-valued image, resulting in a Hermitian symmetric Fourier space.
+The method then applies non-conjugate priors which increase computational burden when using Markov Chain Monte Carlo (MCMC) methods like the Metropolis-Hastings algorithm.
+This is then inverse Fourier transformed back into some altered (often de-noised) image.
 In fMRI the complex-valued spatial frequency coefficients in k-space are measured directly and then inverse Fourier transformed into image space.
-The method outlined in Section 2 as applied to this problem can be seen as an extension to BIFS that is applied directly to a measured Fourier space (k-space) and makes use of mathematically correct conjugate prior distributions which leads to simpler estimation.
+The methods outlined in Section 2 as applied to this problem are similar to BIFS, but done directly on a measured Fourier space (k-space) and use mathematically correct conjugate prior distributions which leads to simpler estimations.
 All distributions and parameters in this section are analyzed in k-space unless stated otherwise.